margaretwanja/Arduino-for-Beginners/README.md

 This uploads are based on the assignments and work given by Paul McWhorter.
-Feel free to use or correct any mistakes.
+Feel free to use the code and correct any mistakes.